 The Roloway guenon is one of the three most endangered monkeys of Ghana, on the west coast of Africa.
 Roloways are an arboreal species found primarily in undisturbed, mature forests and seem unable to adapt to most habitat changes.

 The Institute's researcher Lindsay Magnuson conducted a field study of the endangered roloway in its native habitat in Ghana.
 Lindsay collected information on the habitat use of the Roloway guenon and its relationship to habitat disturbance, hunting pressure, and other environmental factors.
 Lindsay conducted field surveys in the Ankasa Resource Reserve in southeastern Ghana.
 This site has one of the highest densities of Roloways in Ghana and shows the most promise for a long-term scientific study of this species.
-In addition, Lindsay educated the local human population about the ecology of endangered species and the benefits of local conservation.
+In addition, Lindsay provided education to local people about the ecology of endangered species and the benefits of local conservation.